 The coins were categorized into seven series with each series configured into four-coin sets of two $5 coins plus two $10 coins.

 The seven series were:

 All 28 coins were designed in a similar fashion with the top aspect of the coin depicting the Olympic logo, its denomination and the wording in the same spot.
-The finishes consisted of two different styles never used on Canadian coinage before; the first was a satin or frosted effect that adorned the coin and the second was a proof finish consisting of frosted lettering and a design against a brilliant mirror field.
+The finishes consisted of two different styles never used on Canadian coinage before—the first was a frosted effect that adorned the coin, and the second was a Proof finish consisting of frosted lettering against a mirror field.

 It was all a first for the Mint, which obtained special equipment to complete the designs.